Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cryptographic and Protocol Background

 \subsection{Hybrid transition logic and deployment tension}

 The transition to post-quantum cryptography is widely understood as a migration problem rather than a one-step replacement event.
 In TLS, this has been especially visible on the key-establishment side, where hybrid designs combine classical and post-quantum components so that security is preserved if at least one constituent remains secure during the transition period \cite{turner2026hybrid,mlkemtlsdraft}.
-That logic is motivated by compatibility, cryptographic conservatism, and the practical need to move incrementally rather than assume immediate ecosystem-wide convergence \cite{uta2026pqcapp}.
+That logic is motivated by compatibility, cryptographic conservatism, and the practical need to move incrementally instead of assuming immediate ecosystem-wide convergence \cite{uta2026pqcapp}.

 A related tension appears in certificate-based authentication.
-Organizations do not migrate certificate hierarchies in an empty space.
-They inherit trust-anchor lifetimes, interoperability constraints, implementation limits, validation behavior, and operational latency budgets.
-In TLS, the post-quantum transition is therefore tied not only to the choice of stronger signature primitives, but also to how those primitives are distributed across the certification hierarchy and to which costs are exposed in the live handshake \cite{paul2021mixed,sikeridis2020}.
+Organizations migrate certificate hierarchies under trust-anchor lifetimes, interoperability constraints, implementation limits, validation behavior, and operational latency budgets.
+In TLS, the post-quantum transition is therefore tied to the choice of signature primitives, to how those primitives are distributed across the certification hierarchy, and to which costs are exposed in the live handshake \cite{paul2021mixed,sikeridis2020}.

-This is where mixed and hierarchy-sensitive strategies become important.
-A deployment may prefer a heavier or more conservative signature family in upper trust layers while preserving a different family at the interactive server leaf, or the reverse.
-Those choices are part of transition design because they shape how authentication cost appears under protocol execution.
+Mixed and hierarchy-sensitive strategies address that deployment setting directly.
+A deployment may place a heavier or more conservative signature family in upper trust layers while preserving a different family at the interactive server leaf, or it may choose the reverse placement.
+Those choices are part of transition design because they determine how authentication cost appears during protocol execution.